 92% home buyers have searched for homes the Internet

-The benefits of digital marketing
+The benefits of real estate digital marketing

 Marketing techniques are open to evolve and get better over time.
 Additionally, if you are an ardent user of the digital space for marketing your products, you know it comes with numerous benefits.
 Apart from the urban space, digital marketing is evolving in tier 2 and tier 3 cities of India as well.
 Real estate developers are yet to realise these benefits and are only scratching the surface when it comes to taking full advantage of what digital marketing has to offer.
-Here’s where digital marketing gives real estate developers an edge, with a multitude of digital marketing trends to expect in 2017.
+Here’s where digital marketing in real estate gives developers an edge, with a multitude of digital marketing trends to expect in 2017.

 Cost-efficient: Needless to say, there is a lot of money that goes into a real estate project.
 Digital marketing offers free publicity at comparatively lower pricing to that of traditional marketing, so it’s no surprise that marketers in the Real Estate industry are taking full advantage of the cost efficiency.